bigmlcom/sketchy/README.md

 provides an immutable bitset supporting bit-level operations for any number of bits.
 The bitset is backed by a vector of longs.

-Given the desired number of bits, the `create` function builds a bitset.
+The `create` function builds a bitset given the desired number of bits.
 Every bit will be initialized as clear (all zero).

 The `set` function sets the bits at the given indicies.
 The `test` function returns true if the bit at the given index is set.